benblack769/benblack769.github.io/posts/blog/hashlife.md

 The app looks like this (<a href="https://benblack769.github.io/hashlife-rust/" target="_blank" rel="noopener noreferrer">click to go to deployed demo!</a>):

 <a href="https://benblack769.github.io/hashlife-rust/" target="_blank" rel="noopener noreferrer">
 ![screenshot](/images/hashlife/full_app_screenshot.png)
 </a>

 To test the full power of the hashlife algorithm, I would recommend:

 1. "Select builtin pattern" and selecting either "twinprimes.rle"
-2. pressing both fast-forward buttons a few times
+2. Pressing both "fast-forward" button and the "skip" button a few times
 3. Increasing the brightness to the max
 4. Waiting for a few seconds.